misingnoglic/misingnoglic.github.io/_posts/2017-11-13-python-for-java-programmers.markdown

 }
 {% endhighlight %}

 However, the for loop and the while loop are basically the same thing.
 Python sees this, and took out the for loop.
 Instead you just have the while loop (which is practically identical to the Java while loop), and a for loop that is the same as Java's for each loop.
-Here's an example (from the previous section).
+Here's an example of the Python for loop:

 {% highlight python %}
-L = [1,2,3]
+L = [1,5,8]
 s = 0
 for item in L: # for each loop
 	s += item
 print(s)
 {% endhighlight %}

-The code is basically saying - for each thing in L, call it `item` and do this thing with it.
+The `for item in L:` is basically saying - for each thing in L, call it `item` and do everything in the indented section with `item`.

-This is a snippet from www.pythontutor.com - a great website to step through Python code one line at a time and really see what's going on.
+This is a snippet from www.pythontutor.com - a great website to step through Python code one line at a time and really see what's going on, by visualizing all the variables all at once.
+It's a great way to find bugs in your code, or figure out why a script is doing something in a certain way!

-<iframe width="800" height="500" frameborder="0" src="http://pythontutor.com/iframe-embed.html#code=L%20%3D%20%5B1,2,3%5D%0As%20%3D%200%0Afor%20item%20in%20L%3A%20%23%20for%20each%20loop%0A%09s%20%2B%3D%20item%0Aprint%28s%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=false&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>
+<iframe width="800" height="500" frameborder="0" src="http://pythontutor.com/iframe-embed.html#code=L%20%3D%20%5B1,5,8%5D%0As%20%3D%200%0Afor%20item%20in%20L%3A%20%23%20for%20each%20loop%0A%09s%20%2B%3D%20item%0Aprint%28s%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=false&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

 You can run this to see what it does step by step.
-Basically - the "for item in L" is telling the loop - "For each thing in L, call it item, and do the stuff indented under me."
-So first it sets item equal to 1, then 2, then 3.
+You can see how `item` first equals 1, then 5, then 8.

-If you want a for loop that just goes through a series of numbers, Python programmers use this function called range to do that.
+If you want a for loop that just goes through a series of numbers, Python programmers use this function called `range()` to do that.

 {% highlight python %}
 for i in range(1,10): # for each loop
 	print(i)
 {% endhighlight %}

-<iframe height="400px" width="100%" src="https://repl.it/@misingnoglic/For-with-Range?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals" width="100%" ></iframe>

 Range is a special function in python that returns a list from the first argument to (not including) the last argument.
 So range(1,10) is the same as [1,2,3,4,5,6,7,8,9].
 This allows us to have a for loop that's similar to Java's.

+Range can actually take either one, two, or three parameters:

+`range(10)` - list from zero to 10, not including 10.
+`range(2,10)` - list from 2 to 10, not including 10
+`range(1,10, 2)` - list from 2 to 10, not including 10 and skipping by 2

+<iframe height="400px" width="100%" src="https://repl.it/@misingnoglic/For-with-Range?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals" width="100%" ></iframe>

+If you've noticed, these are the same parameters that are taken in by the list slicing (e.g. where L[2:10] gives all the items in L from index 2 to 10, not including 10).

+## Dictionaries

+In Python, if you want to make some sort of mapping between two things, like a HashMap in Java, you can use a dictionary.
+Dictionaries are extremely easy to use, and extremely versatile.
+To create one, we use this syntax:

+{% highlight python %}
+dna_mapping = {"A": "T", "T":"A", "G":"C", "C":"G"}
+{% endhighlight %}

+This example uses an idea from biology, where each letter (signifying a DNA nucleotide) is mapped to another letter.
+A maps to T, T maps to A, G maps to C, and C maps to G. To create a dictionary, you wrap it in `{ }` curly braces, and have a list of pairs key:value, separated by commas, like above.
+Then, you can easily look up the value associated with any given key, by using the same syntax as getting an element from a list, but putting the key in the square braces, like such:

+{% highlight python %}
+base = "A"
+pair = dna_mapping[base]
+{% endhighlight %}

+`pair` will then equal "T", as "T" is the value for "A" in the dictionary.

+You can also add new pairs or update old ones with the same syntax as setting variables:

+{% highlight python %}
+dna_mapping["X"] = "Y"
+{% endhighlight %}

+The dictionary will then be updated with the pair x:y.

+If you want to loop through each key in the dictionary, it's the same syntax as looping through a list:

+{% highlight python %}
+for key in dna_mapping:
+  print("The pair of "+key+" is "+dna_mapping[key])
+{% endhighlight %}

+Dictionaries are great when you have some kind of pairing data that you want to store, to easily look up later.
+Here is a full example of using a dictionary:

+<iframe height="400px" width="100%" src="https://repl.it/@misingnoglic/Dictionary-Example?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals" width="100%" ></iframe>

+Sorry if this was rushed, I will write more on dictionaries in part two!

 ## Boolean Logic in English